 Los Angeles and Orange County have some of the best swing instructors in the world.
 Many Swing venues offer beginner East Coast Swing classes before the main dancing starts.
 If you are interested in going further, you can enroll in a class series, usually held weekly.
-If you are really hard core, arrange for a private lesson from some of the outstanding teachers below.
+If you are really hardcore, arrange for a private lesson from some of the recommended teachers below.

 Venues with Beginner Lessons Before the Main Dance